 During a Declaration of State of Disaster, HHSC may issue direction to providers regarding the use of a telemedicine or telehealth services to include the use of a synchronous telephone (audio-only) platform to provide covered services outside of the allowances described herein.
 A Declaration of State of Disaster is when an executive order or proclamation by the governor declaring a state of disaster in accordance with Section 418.014 of the Texas Government Code.

 SOURCE: TX Medicaid Gynecological, Obstetrics, and Family Planning Title XIX Services Handbook pg.
-10, (Aug.
-2023).
-(Accessed Aug.
-2023).
+10, (Dec.
+2024).
+(Accessed Dec.
+2024).

-Healthy Texas Women Program
+Healthy Texas Women (HTW) Program/HTW Plus

 Certain telemedicine and telehealth services may be provided for HTW clients if clinically appropriate and safe, as determined by the provider, and agreed to by the person receiving services.
 Whenever possible, HHSC encourages face-to-face interactions, such as an in-person visit, as well as the use of synchronous audio-visual technology over synchronous telephone (audio-only) technology of telemedicine and telehealth services.
 Therefore, providers must document in the person’s medical record the reason(s) for why services were delivered by synchronous telephone (audio-only) technology.
+See manual for codes.

 Behavioral health services delivered using synchronous telephone (audio-only) technologies must be billed using the FQ modifier.
+Non-behavioral health services delivered using synchronous telephone (audio-only) technologies must be billed using the 93 modifier.

-Procedure code H0001 is authorized for delivery by synchronous telephone (audio-only) technology only during certain public health emergencies or natural disasters; to the extent allowed by federal law (assessments for withdrawal management services are excluded); and the ‘existing clinical relationship’ requirement is waived.
+HTW Plus: Procedure code H0001 is authorized for delivery by synchronous telephone (audio-only) technology only during certain public health emergencies or natural disasters; to the extent allowed by federal law (assessments for withdrawal management services are excluded); and the ‘existing clinical relationship’ requirement is waived.

 During a Declaration of State of Disaster, HHSC may issue direction to providers regarding the use of a telemedicine or telehealth service to include the use of a synchronous telephone (audio-only) platform to provide covered services outside of the allowances described herein to the extent permitted by Texas law.
 A Declaration of State of Disaster is when an executive order or proclamation is issued by the governor declaring a state of disaster in accordance with Section 418.014 of the Texas Government Code.

-SOURCE: TX Medicaid Healthy Texas Women Program Handbook, pgs.
-12-13, 15-16.
-(Aug.
-2023).
-(Accessed Aug.
-2023).
+SOURCE: TX Medicaid Healthy Texas Women Program Handbook, (Dec.
+2024), pg.
+12-13, 16 (Accessed Dec.
+2024).

 During a Declaration of State of Disaster, HHSC may issue direction to providers regarding the use of a telemedicine or telehealth service to include the use of a synchronous telephone (audio-only) platform to provide covered services outside of the allowances described herein to the extent permitted by Texas law.
 A Declaration of State of Disaster is when an executive order or proclamation by the governor declaring a state of disaster in accordance with Section 418.014 of the Texas Government Code.

 SOURCE: TX Medicaid Physical Therapy, Occupational Therapy, and Speech Therapy Services Handbook pg.
-10 (Aug.
-2023).
-(Accessed Aug.
-2023).
+10 (Dec.
+2024).
+(Accessed Dec.
+2024).

 Notwithstanding §263.8(a) of this chapter (relating to Comprehensive Nursing Assessment), the comprehensive nursing assessment completed by an RN is not required to be completed in person for an individual who resides in the disaster area, if the RN conducts the assessment as a telehealth service or by telephone.

 SOURCE: 26 TAC Sec.
-263.1000, (Accessed Aug.
-2023).
+263.1000, (Accessed Dec.
+2024).

 Managed Care